invicticide/snap/README.md

 ## Publishing

-When you're ready to share or test your site, you need to publish it.
+When you're ready to share or test your site, you need to publish it:

-On Windows:

-	cd snap
-	publish.bat path/to/site/directory

-On Mac/*nix:

-	cd snap
+	snap compile path/to/my/site
-	./publish.sh path/to/site/directory

-The publish script will compile all Markdown, Javascript, and asset files in the given story folder and spit out HTML, Javascript, and asset files in the `output` directory defined in your `snap.json`.
+Snap will compile all Markdown, Javascript, and asset files in the given story folder and spit out HTML, Javascript, and asset files in the `output` directory defined in your `snap.json`.
 Simply open the output `index.html` in a browser to test, or upload it to your web server to publish it to the world.

 If you specify a directory, Snap will look for a `snap.json` at that location, and use the settings it finds there to build the site.
 If you specify a path to a .json file, Snap will use that as the project file instead.

 ## Contributing

-Please be sure to read the [contribution guidelines](https://github.com/invicticide/snap/blob/dev/.github/contributing.md), the [style guide](https://github.com/invicticide/snap/blob/dev/.github/code_style.md), and the [code of conduct](https://github.com/invicticide/snap/blob/dev/.github/code_of_conduct.md) before submitting any pull requests.
-Also, check the [roadmap](https://github.com/invicticide/snap/blob/dev/.github/roadmap.md) to see what's currently planned.

 Fork the Snap repo on GitHub, then clone your fork:

 	mkdir snap
 	git clone git@github.com:path/to/your/fork.git snap

-Install dependencies:
+Install dependencies (this will also build Snap for the first time):

 	cd snap
 	npm install

-Build changes:

-	npm run build

 Snap requires TypeScript 2.6, which is installed as a default dependency when you do `npm install` and invoked when you do `npm run build`.
 If you have a separate global install of TypeScript (e.g. at one point you did `npm install -g typescript`) you could also compile your changes by just doing `tsc` provided your global install is at least version 2.6.
 On Mac and *nix, you can use `which tsc` to find your global install, or on Windows, open the Node.js command prompt and do `where tsc`.
 That said, it's strongly recommended to just use `npm run build` instead. ;)